dalenewman/JunkDrawer/README.md

 ```

 **Note**: The actual table has auto-generated column names.
 However, a
-view is also created, and it has friendly column names (if available).
+view is also created with friendly column names (if available).

 ### How Does it Work?